About the Pittsburgh Mercy Parish Nurse & Health Ministry Program

 The Pittsburgh Mercy Parish Nurse & Health Ministry Program is a legacy program of Pittsburgh Mercy and the Sisters of Mercy.
 Established in 1991, we’re one of the first faith community nursing programs in the United States.

 We’ve provided consultation and resources to individuals and groups from more than 1,000 diverse and inclusive faith communities, including the Catholic, Christian Orthodox, Jewish, Protestant, and Muslim faiths.
-We also partner with faith communities who serve people from diverse cultures, ethnic traditions, and backgrounds.
+We partner with faith-based organizations who serve people from diverse cultures, ethnic traditions, and backgrounds.

 “Our charity is to be cordial.
 Now cordial signifies something that renews, invigorates, and warms.
 Such should be the effect of our love.”